GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Related Work And Notation

-\textit{Mesochronal Structure Learning (MSL)} \cite{plis2015mesochronal} aims to exactly determine the set of $\textbf{G}^1$.
-Every edge in \textbf{G$^{u}$} corresponds to one or more paths of length $u$ in \textbf{G$^{1}$}, and so \textbf{G$^{1}$} can be constructed if we can identify $u-1$ nodes along every edge in \textbf{G$^{u}$}.
-MSL searches the state space of possible identifications in a Depth-First Search (DFS) manner.
-Every identification yields a \textbf{G$^{1}$}; the corresponding \textbf{G$^{u}$} can then be efficiently calculated.
-If the calculated \textbf{G$^{u}$} is the same as the one acquired from data, then this \textbf{G$^{1}$} is added to the output \textit{equivalence class}.
-Otherwise, the search continues.
-In addition, MSL backtracks in the DFS whenever the transition from \textbf{G$^{1}$} to \textbf{G$^{u}$} results in an edge that is not present in measured \textbf{G$^{u}$} from data.
-In this case, the candidate \textbf{G$^{1}$} and all its supergraphs will not be considered any further.
+Several algorithms exist for this problem. \textit{Mesochronal Structure Learning (MSL)}~\citep{plis2015mesochronal} infers $\llbracket \mathcal{H} \rrbracket$ in a non-brute force manner given known $u$.
+Every edge in \textbf{G$^{u}$} corresponds to one or more paths of length $u$ in \textbf{G$^{1}$}, and so \textbf{G$^{1}$} can be constructed by identifying $u-1$ intermediate nodes for each edge in \textbf{G$^{u}$}.
+MSL uses Depth-First Search (DFS) through the state space of possible identifications, where each implies a \textbf{G$^{1}$}.
+If \textbf{G$^{u}$} $= \mathcal{H}$, then $\textbf{G}^1 \in \llbracket \mathcal{H} \rrbracket$.
+Otherwise, search continues.
+MSL backtracks in the DFS whenever some \textbf{G$^{u}$} includes an edge that is absent from $\mathcal{H}$, as the candidate \textbf{G$^{1}$} and all its supergraphs cannot be in $\llbracket \mathcal{H} \rrbracket$.

-Although \cite{plis2015mesochronal} showed that the concept that causal inference from undersampled data is feasible, MSL is computationally intractable on even moderate-sized graphs. \cite{hyttinen2017constraint} used the implied constraints to develop an Answer Set Programming (ASP) method that formulated this causal inference challenge as a rule-based constraint satisfaction problem.
-In essence, the algorithm takes as input the measured causal graph $\mathcal{H}$, determines the set of implied constraints on \textbf{G$^{1}$}, and then uses the general-purpose Answer Set Solver \textit{Clingo} \cite{gebser2011potassco} to determine the set of possible $\textbf{G}^{1}$ orders of magnitude faster than MSL \cite{plis2015mesochronal}.
+Although~\citet{plis2015mesochronal} showed that the concept of causal inference from undersampled data is feasible, MSL is computationally intractable on even moderate-sized graphs. \citet{hyttinen2017constraint} used the implied constraints to develop an Answer Set Programming (ASP)~\citep{simons2002extending, niemela1999logic, gelfondstable, lifschitz1988stable} method that formulated this causal inference challenge as a rule-based constraint satisfaction problem that is well-suited for ASP-type solvers.
+In essence, the algorithm in~\citet{hyttinen2017constraint} takes as input the measured causal graph $\mathcal{H}$, determines the set of implied constraints on \textbf{G$^{1}$}, and then uses the general-purpose Answer Set Solver \textit{Clingo}~\citep{gebser2011potassco} to determine the set of possible $\textbf{G}^{1}$ significantly faster than MSL.
+The same idea of using Boolean satisfiability solvers to integrate (in)dependent data constraints has been used for various other causal learning challenges~\citep{hyttinen2013discovering, triantafillou2010learning}.